drplaugher/EZH2_scRNAseq_signaling/README.md

 ## Citation

-If you use this code or data, please cite the original paper:
+If you use this code or data, please cite the original paper [added upon final publication]:

 > [Author Names]. *[Full Title of the Paper]*.
 [Journal Name], [Year].
 DOI: [DOI link]

+## bioRxiv version

+[^1]: